vmware/terraform-provider-vmc/README.md

 ## Support

 The Terraform Provider for VMware Cloud on AWS is supported by Broadcom and the provider community.
-For bugs and feature requests please open a Github Issue and label it appropriately or contact Broadcom support.
+For bugs and feature requests please open a GitHub Issue and label it appropriately or contact Broadcom support.

 ## License